Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

 \section{Nonparametric Regression and Classification}

-In contrast to parametric regression, the regression function (\ref{eq1}) is not modeled parametrically, i.e., there is no particular parametric form to be imposed on the function.
+In contrast to parametric regression, the regression function (\ref{eq1}) is not modeled parametrically; i.e., there is no particular parametric form to be imposed on the function.
 Nonparametric regression is a versatile and flexible method of exploring the relationship of two variables.
-It may appear that this technique is more efficient than the linear models, but this is not the case.
-Linear models and nonparametric models can be thought of as two different techniques in the analyst's toolbox.
-If there is an a priori reason to believe that the data follow a parametric form, then linear models or parametric regression in general may provide an argument for an optimal choice.
-If there is no prior knowledge about the parametric form the data may follow or no prior information about the physical phenomenon that generated the data, there may be no choice other than nonparametric regression.
+It may appear that this technique is more efficient than the LMs, but this is not the case.
+LMs and nonparametric models can be thought of as two different techniques in the analyst's toolbox.
+If there is an a priori reason to believe that the data follow a parametric form, then LMs or parametric regression in general may provide an argument for an optimal choice.
+If there is no prior knowledge about the parametric form the data may follow, or no prior information about the physical phenomenon that generated the data, there may be no choice other than nonparametric regression.
 There are many nonparametric techniques proposed in the statistical literature.
-Some of these techniques have also been developed in the engineering community under different names, e.g., artificial neural networks.
 What was said above, when comparing parametric and nonparametric methods, can also be said when comparing nonparametric methods to each other.
-None can be preferred overall across all situations (Sec.~\ref{sec:concl-advice-pract}).
+None can be preferred across all situations (Sec.~\ref{sec:concl-advice-pract}).

-This section introduces some of the nonparametric regression and classification methods.
-The purpose is not to present a survey as much as to introduce the topic and show how it relates with the parametric methods to serve one purpose, predicting a response variable, categorical or quantitative.
-An excellent comprehensive source for regression and classification methods, with practical approaches and illustrative examples, is \cite{Hastie2001TheElements}.